Chat2Graph LogoChat2Graph

 - &content_understanding_action # Action anchor

-name: "content_understanding" # Unique action name
+name: "content_understanding" # Unique name for the action

-- *document_reader_tool # References the document_reader_tool
+- *document_reader_tool # Reference to the previously defined document_reader_tool

 - &deep_recognition_action